Share this Post

 Pronounced JAY-PEG this file format is best used for photographic images.
 It is also what is known as a 'lossy' file format.
 What this means is that you can compress your image so that it has a smaller file size. this is good in terms of download speed as it will load faster on your website, but there is a pay-off for that small size, the quality of your image deteriorates or in other words, it will look crap.

 In most design applications when you choose to save as a JPEG you will be asked what quality you want to save it as.
 This varies from application to application, but the choices available are usually small, medium, high, very high and maximum.
 As a rule, you will generally get a good balance between file size and how your image looks when you choose medium or high.

 In the examples here I have saved the same image at different JPEG quality levels - : Maximum Quality, High Quality & Low Quality.

-I use an animated gif in my e-mail signature, pretty cool huh!
+For example, I use an animated gif version of my logo in my email signature, which you can see here: